by-JingLu/Leetcode-Problems/Top-Interview-Easy/Day3-20221125-Linked-List.md

 ## 237 Delete Node in a Linked List
 ### Notes
-- Alittle bit easy, not a typical linked list problem
+- A little bit easy, not a typical linked list problem
 ### Solution
 ```
 # Definition for singly-linked list.